bernardkung/OptimizingRadiation/README.md

 ### Introduction
 High doses of radiation can kill cells or prevent them from growing and dividing.
-However, the repair mechanisms for cancer cells are less efficient than for normal cells, making radiation therapy attractive as a cancer treatment.
+Radiation therapy is attractive as a cancer treatment since the repair mechanisms for cancer cells are less efficient than for normal cells.
 Radiation therapy uses a machine to deliver large doses of radiation beamed from different angles into the target region of a body.
 However, a beam of radiation dissipates as it basses through a target region.
 By using multiple beams at different angles, a large dose can be delivered over the intersecting beam paths.
 Furthermore, a target region is likely to contain not only a tumorous area, but critical areas where only little to no radiation is allowed.
 The goal is to build a linear program to optimize the selection and intensity of pre-determined beamlets to deliver a high radiation dosage over tumorous areas, and limited radiation dosage over critical areas.

 ### Project Details
 This project presents 5 model formulations of different scenarios: